 -

-The VG detects an event with a g-force above the harsh event threshold.
-For more information, see Harsh Event Types and Thresholds.
+The VG detects an event with a g-force above the configured threshold.

 -

 The safety event has met the minimum safety event criteria.
-For safety event criteria, see Safety Event Review in the Safety Inbox.

 -

-The safety event video is available to review.
 For video retrieval limitations and considerations, see Video Retrieval Process.

 To get started with Harsh Event Detection, review the following workflows to optimize its use and customize it for your fleet: